 From the name itself, laminate cabinets are engineered wood assembled using laminate wood, and like other types of engineered wood, laminate wood composes of veneers.
 In the furniture industry, laminate wood is also called HPL or High-Pressure Laminate.

 Sandwiching the core board is the decorative layer and the melamine wear layer.
-The decorative layer, as the name implies, provides the simulated wood color and graining and is protected by the melamine wear layer is the final layer on top of the wood that protects the wood from stains, fading, and scratches.
+The decorative layer, as the name implies, provides the simulated woodlike color and graining and is protected by the melamine wear layer, which is the final layer on top of the wood that protects it from stains, fading, and scratches.

-High-quality laminate wood usually has an aluminum oxide integrated into the melamine wear layer to further increase the toughness of the material.
+High-quality laminates usually have an aluminum oxide integrated into the melamine wear layer to further increase the toughness of the material.

 Since laminate cabinets are made from fabricated materials, they can come in various sizes and designs.
 Knots and other defects typically found in solid wood cabinets are not present in laminate cabinets, thus giving them a more stable and uniform composition.